rifandani/vscode-ecosystem/README.md

 ## Issues and Roadmap

+Curious for the current bugs, and future features?
 Check the full details in [repo issues](https://github.com/rifandani/vscode-ecosystem/issues)